sparkflows/sparkflows-docs/docs/user-guide/visualizations/working-with-dashboards.rst

 Editing Dashboards
 ------------------

-  * Editing dashboards is like creating dashboards, except that you click the edit button to edit the corresponding Dashboard.
+  * Editing Dashboards is like creating dashboards, except that you click the edit button to edit the corresponding Dashboard.

 .. figure:: ../../_assets/user-guide/editing-dashboards.png
    :alt: Sparkflows Editing Dashboards